uchexz0977/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This project is on double linked list
+This project is on doubly linked list